baobab-tech/llm-translator/README.md

 ## What is LLM translation?

-It's evolving from the old MNT's (Machine Neural Translator models) to using Large Language Models (LLM) as the translator.
+It's evolving from the old NMT's (Neural Machine Translator models) to using Large Language Models (LLM) as the translator.

 ## Why?